umatch-oficial/lucid/.github/CONTRIBUTING.md

 ## Share an RFC for new features or big changes

-Sharing PR's for small changes works great.
+Sharing PRs for small changes works great.
 However, when contributing big features to the framework, it is required to go through the RFC process.

 ### What is an RFC?